jgrisal/ncw-eddsa-signing/README.md

+This project is currently in beta mode.
+While it is fully functional, please be aware that there may still be bugs or features under development.
+Your feedback and contributions are greatly appreciated as we work towards a stable release.

+**Liability Disclaimer:** The use of this code is at your own risk.
+The project maintainers and contributors are not liable for any damages or issues that may arise from its use.

 # NCW - Example of signing EdDSA Transactions

 This repo aims to provide a compact way to perform signatures fore Fireblocks EdDSA extended keys.